Coordinating Ministry for Legal, Human Rights, Immigration, and Correction

 The Coordinating Ministry for Legal, Human Rights, Immigration, and Correction (Note: Kementerian Koordinator Bidang Hukum, Hak Asasi Manusia, Imigrasi, dan Pemasyarakatan, abbreviated as Kemenko Kumhamimipas.) is an Indonesian ministry that coordinate the administration of laws, human rights, immigrations, and corrections.
 Previously named as Ministry of Law and Human Rights, it was changed to a Coordinating Ministry by president Prabowo Subianto.
 The ministry reports to the president and led by a Coordinating Minister, Yusril Ihza Mahendra, since 20 October 2024.

 History

 Nomenclature

 The Ministry of Law and Human Rights was established on 19 August 1945 as the Department of Justice (Departemen Kehakiman).
 The preceding agency in the Dutch Colonial Era was Departemen Van Justitie, based on Herdeland Yudie Staatblad No. 576.

+The then Department of Justice was split into two: the Department of Justice and another part than spun off from the Department of Justice was briefly made into coordinating ministry form during Sukarno's Fourth Working Cabinet as Compartment Ministry of Law and Internal Affairs on 23 November 1963 and was led by Dr. Wirjono Prodjodikoro, a law lecturer, then professor, at University of Indonesia until he was reshuffled on Dwikora Cabinet to become Chief Justice of the Supreme Court of Indonesia.
+Dr. Wirjono was replaced by Sartono, a lawyer and a master of Dutch law, when the Revised Dwikora Cabinet established.
+During its existence, Compartment Ministry of Law and Internal Affairs possessed such massive power in Indonesian judiciary system, as the compartment ministry is supervising and coordinated Department of Home Affairs, the Supreme Court, and the Attorney General, in which the three were subordinate to the ministry.
+The Compartment Ministry reverted into its Department of Justice form when the Revised Dwikora Cabinet dissolved on 27 March 1966 and Dr. Wirjono became the Minister of Justice, only to became subordinate of the Office of Deputy Prime Minister for Social and Political Affairs led by Adam Malik during Second Revised Dwikora Cabinet.
+When Ampera Cabinet formed, Department of Justice fully become technical ministry.

+Since that, Department of Justice retained the form until 2001.
 In 2001–2004, the ministry was known as the Department of Law and Legislation (Departemen Hukum dan Perundang-Undangan).
-From 2004–2009, the ministry was known as the Department of Law and Human Rights (Departemen Hukum dan Hak Asasi Manusia).
+From 2004 to 2009, the ministry was known as the Department of Law and Human Rights (Departemen Hukum dan Hak Asasi Manusia).
 Since 2009, it has been known as the Ministry of Justice and Human Rights (Kementerian Hukum dan Hak Asasi Manusia).